-Previous versions of Mbox used Apple's QuickTime® technology for image and movie rendering and playback.
-The Mbox v4 software uses Apple's AVFoundation® technology instead.
-AVFoundation offers modern API's with better performance than QuickTime.
-However AVFoundation has fewer native file formats and movie codecs.
-The following file types are supported:
+Early versions of the Mbox software used Apple's QuickTime® technology for image and movie rendering and playback.
+The Mbox v5 software uses Apple's AVFoundation® technology.
+AVFoundation offers modern APIs with better performance than QuickTime.
+The following file types are supported in AVFoundation: